ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - z - LEGACY (students portal) - MongoDB - Data Models.md

 ## Intro:

-- in our documents, we may need to store more complex data (eg. object)
+- in our documents, we may need to store more complex data (e.g. object)
   - explain with an object.

 - 3 types of relationship: